Why become a School Governor?

 Do I have time to be a school governor?

-You will be expected to attend between 4 and 6 governors' meetings per year.
-We hold the majority of our meetings in the evenings.
+You will be expected to attend between 4 and 6 governors' meetings per year, so one or two per term.

 Demands on your time depend partly on how the school is doing generally.
 Being a governor will be a busy role if the school’s going through a big change.

-As a governor you’ll probably need to work eight to ten hours a month on average.
+As a governor you’ll probably need to work an average of ten hours per term.

 What will I get out of being a school governor?